About Persephone

 What makes Persephone unique?

-Designed for very large data sets – Persephone has been designed to optimize storage, access, and visualization of genetic information for crops.
-Plants contain great complexity in their genetic information (for example, the genome of wheat is five times larger than a human’s one; many agricultural crops contain multiple genomes).
+Designed for very large data sets – Persephone has been designed to optimize storage, access, and visualization of genetic information for large genomes.
+For example, plants contain great complexity in their genetic information.
 Healthcare has lagged behind agriculture in the use of genetic information due to difficulties accessing large population sizes, which is commonplace in crops.
-With the amount of human genetic data exploding, as genomics moves into the clinic, Persephone is the scalable solution that can handle terabytes of data required to be easily accessed.
+With the amount of human genetic data exploding, as genomics moves into the clinic, Persephone offers the scalable solution that can handle terabytes of data required to be easily accessed.

-Optimized data compression and memory usage – Knowing the characteristic of genetic data enables Persephone to provide compression rates that are better than standard .zip compression.
-This same compression capability allows Persephone to optimize memory usage across the system.
-These key features will be required in a world where millions of genomes are sequenced annually.
+Optimized data compression and memory usage – Knowing the characteristic of genetic data enables Persephone to provide compression rates that are better than the standard ZIP compression.
+This same compression capability allows Persephone to optimize memory usage across the system and provides handling large files in real time.

 Capacity to scan whole genomes – Currently, many genetic tests consist of a panel of one or a few genes.
 Whole genome sequencing is demonstrating that while there are a few mutations that are common to particular diseases, there are many mutations that are unique to individuals.
 Just as radiologists are necessary to interpret the subtle differences and indicators in X-ray or MRI data, it is likely that clinical geneticists will need tools to interpret whole genomes and their individual differences, not just panels of a few genes.
 As new genetic discoveries are made, Persephone enables the rapid identification of afflicted individuals without having to rescan whole genomes.